Pregnancy Testing; The role of hCG in getting pregnant

 hCG and its role in pregnancy & receiving a positive pregnancy test

 hCG, commonly Known as human chorionic gonadotropin is referred to in most cases as the pregnancy hormone.
 Women that have taken an early home pregnancy test (HPT) will tell that hCG is the hormone that you will find detected when handling the pregnancy test strips.
 The details that are found behind hCG are commonly known by doctors alone because they will understand the function and the role that will play during a woman’s pregnancy process.
-This article is going to purposely discuss hCG, its purpose, how fast it will increase in the system of a woman, and then the right time that you will be testing for pregnancy during your cycle.
+This article is going to purposely discuss hCG, its purpose, how fast it will increase in the reproductive system, and then the right time that you will be testing for pregnancy during your cycle.

 The first thing that we have to understand about this hormone is that it is the one that is secreted by the placenta.
 After the egg has been implanted, ovulation will take place, and then fertilization or conception will be the next thing that will follow.
 A few days later, the egg that has been fertilized will implant in the uterus wall.
 That’s the point that will start allowing the hCG hormone to start flowing.
 It is produced by the pregnancy cells and placental tissues.
 The production means that hCG will have to pass through the woman’s body, and that’s why you will find it present in either urine or blood.

 Even before ovulation has taken place, what will start is the maturing of the egg in the ovarian follicle.
 The egg will be set free after the woman has ovulated and that is when the reproductive hormones will switch gears.
 Estrogen which is dominant during the early stages of pregnancy will give way to progesterone.
 The major function of progesterone is to warm the body so that there is a fertile environment for fertilization to take place.
 There is also an elevation of progesterone that will prevent menstruation from taking place, always referred to as the first sign of pregnancy.